A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Jun 28, Sun image

-Take one of the first shuttle buses to Machu Picchu (25-minute ride).
-9:00 AM - a guided 3-hour tour around the archaeological site awaits.
+9:00 AM - a guided tour around the archaeological site awaits.

-Return to Aguas Calientes.
-After lunch in town, proceed to the railway station and take an afternoon train back to Cusco, where you will be met on arrival by our representatives and returned to your hotel.
+3: 42PM - Board an afternoon train back to Cusco, where you will be met on arrival (~7 PM) by our representatives and returned to your hotel in Cusco.

 Machu Picchu altitude: 2400 m/7900 ft